danielcrenna/vault/ROADMAP.md

 TODO/Ideas:
 ===========
-[ ] GetAllBlocks should support Range, or even enforce it [ ] Encrypt Sqlite databases
+[ ] GetAllBlocks should support Range, or even enforce it [ ] Remove Index from KeyPair
+[ ] KeyPair properties should be byte[] to eliminate unnecessary thunking [ ] Need to wipe all working arrays
+[ ] Encrypt Sqlite databases
 [ ] Need a way to enforce coin settings are the same between peers (another hash?)
 [ ] CLI client